MyBlackMIDIScore/AmethystImperialGrand/README.md

 ## About

 The Amethyst Imperial Grand is a free digitally modeled piano library providing a rich "imperial" sound.
-With the use of high quality lossless FLAC samples and dynamic filtering, this library aims to produce a realistic yet powerful tone while keeping a logically small size.
+With the use of high quality lossless FLAC samples and dynamic filtering, this library aims to produce a realistic yet powerful tone while keeping a small size.
-There are two types of presets to choose from: the Studio presets which include a dry and clean sound of the piano, as well as the Imperial Hall presets which place the piano in a large royal room providing a pleasant reverberant sound.
+There are two types of presets to choose from: the Studio presets (dry and clean sound), as well as the Imperial Hall presets (large royal room ambience).
-For each type you can also find string accompaniment presets which will also generate a string ensemble sound with each note.
+For each type you can also find strings presets which will generate ensemble sounds with each note played.
-The library is written in the SFZ format which makes it easy to modify and tweak to your liking and use with any synthesizer of your choice.
+This library is written in the SFZ format which makes it easy to modify and tweak to your liking and use with any synthesizer of your choice.

 ## Usage Instructions